Terms & Conditions

 8.3.
 Fees and registrations are not transferable to alternative examinations or later examination sittings, or between candidates.

 9.2.1 Any damage or loss to property unless triggered by the neglect of SHEilds Ltd or its employees;

 9.2.2 Any loss of profit and or loss of earnings, loss of opportunity or loss of living expenses or any indirect loss suffered by You due to the breach by SHEilds Ltd of any obligation to You or due to any other act or omission or negligence of SHEilds Ltd or its employees or agents.

 9.3.
 Neither You nor SHEilds Ltd shall have any liability to each other for any failure or delay in the performance of obligations due to any cause beyond the relevant party’s reasonable control.

 9.4.
 SHEilds Ltd shall have no liability to You should its website be unavailable to access at any time or fails to perform within usual parameters or at all.
-SHEilds Ltd does not guarantee that its website is free from virus and will be uninterrupted or error free.
+SHEilds Ltd does not guarantee that its website is free from viruses and will be uninterrupted or error free.

 10.1.
 The memberships which are advertised as being available upon completion of SHEilds Ltd courses are not guaranteed and are subject to the individual applying and being accepted by the membership body.

 10.2.
 Applying for memberships with awarding bodies may incur additional fees which are for the Candidates own account.

 10.3.
 All memberships are subject to acceptance by the applicable institutes, some levels of memberships with the institutes require a minimal amount of practical experience in addition to Qualification’s.

 10.4.
 The level of membership offered is at the discretion of the applicable institute at all times.